Tips to Improve Literacy

 - Practise your spellings.
 Sometimes, the spelling rules in English just don’t make sense or are really

 tricky to learn.
-Use your knowledge of phonics to sound out the word, or use look, cover, write, check
+Use your knowledge of phonics to sound out the word, or use the 'look, cover,

 - Keep a log of new words that you learn, and try to use them in your own talk or writing.
 You will find